Hervé Kage: Career

 Kage began his career in the youth side with FC ASSE-Zellik 2002 and was in summer 2004 scouted from Anderlecht.
 On 24 January 2007 left Anderlecht and joined on loan to Eredivisie team Waalwijk.
 After only two games with Waalwijk in the half-year that he was there, Kage returned to Anderlecht.
 On 31 January 2008, he was loaned out to farm team Union SG.

 After few years with Anderlecht, Kage signed a two years contract on 17 June 2009 with Charleroi.

 Before signing a contract at Gent in January 2013 Kage was loaned out to Beitar Jerusalem in 2011.

 In July 2014 he joined Genk.

 On 29 January 2022, Kage returned to Belgium and signed with Virton.

 International

 Kage was member of the DR Congo national under-23 football team, and later a part of the DR Congo national football team at the 2015 African Cup of Nations.
-Kage debuted for DR Congo in an friendly against Cameroon on 7 January 2015.
+Kage debuted for DR Congo in a friendly against Cameroon on 7 January 2015.